top of page

 â—‹ Children and adolescents with selective mutism often need the most support in their school!
 We work with your school to ensure your child is receiving all the appropriate support and to help generalize gains into the classroom.
 Depending on the needs of your child and the school, we train teachers and school staff, provide push-in support and help advocate during the 504 and IEP process.

-Selective Mutism Summer Group Intensive
+Selective Mutism Winter Group

 What is a Selective Mutism Group Intensive?